Joshith-Chowdary/Joshith-AIIP-Project/README.md

-## This game is unsupported and Wonr be updated
+## This game is unsupported and Wont be updated
 # Game rules
 # description Of the game